-Major investments in airport infrastructure for Arctic Norway.
+Major investments in airport infrastructure are planned for northern Norway.

-Two, possibly three, new airports are in the works north of the Arctic circle in Norway.
-Spending of NOK 7.5 billion ($963 million) has been announced for the new airports in Bodø and Mo i Rana, with discussions still ongoing about a major airport for Lofoten.
+Two, possibly three new airports are in the works at and north of the Arctic circle in Norway.
+Planned spending of NOK 7.5 billion ($963 million) has been announced for the new airports in Bodø and Mo i Rana, with discussions still ongoing about a major airport for Lofoten.